tsensei/QueryGPT/README.md

 ### _This is the most tricky yet 'woah' part._

-We won't fine tune the model which requires feeding it Questions and Answers.
-The approach we will take, is we embed the Question also using the same embedding model.
+We won't fine-tune the model which requires feeding it Questions and Answers.
+The approach we will take is also to embed the Question using the same embedding model.

 The magic happens when we dot product _(some math shit right!)_ the embedding vectors of two paragraphs - we get a scalar value that represents the similarity between the two paragraphs in terms of their semantic meaning and context.

-So, we loop through each paragraph from our context and multiply its embedding vector with the one from question.
-The paragraphs with more similarity gets the higher score.
-Then we pull 3-5 of these paragraphs, send over to completion model, like the highly capable 'text-davinci-003' along with the questions and with some prompt engineering, we get the correct response.
+So, we loop through each paragraph from our context and dot product its embedding vector with the one from the question.
+The paragraphs with more similarity get a higher score.
+Then we pull 3-5 of these paragraphs and send them over to the completion model, like the highly capable 'text-davinci-003' along with the questions, and with some prompt engineering, we get the correct response.

 You can use any of the two prompts.